-Mary Zhou (b.
-Orange County, California) is a multimedia artist, currently based in St. Louis as an MFA candidate in Poetry at Washington University in St. Louis (‘27).
-They are exploring Chinese ancestral spirituality and queer diasporic identity through visual poetry, lyric essay, and movement.
+Mary Zhou is a multimedia artist based in St. Louis, from Orange County, California.
+They are exploring Chinese ancestral spirituality and queer diasporic identity through poetics and movement.

 Mary is the author of cave mouth tongue loose (The Head & The Hand Press, 2024) in collaboration with visual artist Nora E Luks.
+They are currently an MFA candidate in Poetry at Washington University in St. Louis (‘27).

 Mary is the recipient of a 2025 Fellowship from Virginia Center for the Creative Arts.
 They have also received support from Tin House, Kenyon Review Writers Workshop, VONA/Voices, and Brooklyn Poets.
 Their work has been nominated for the Pushcart Prize and is shared in Michigan Quarterly Review, The Offing, Fence, Foglifter, and ANMLY.